-Katie B. Edwards is a writer and broadcaster from Doncaster, South Yorkshire.
+Katie B. Edwards is an author and broadcaster from Doncaster, South Yorkshire.

 Katie has written widely for the press, and her work has featured in The Guardian, The Telegraph, The Independent, The Conversation, The Washington Post and Newsweek.

 Her radio credits include the award-winning and critically acclaimed 2018 Lent Talk ‘Silence of the Lamb’, which Katie wrote and presented.

 She has also presented several episodes of Beyond Belief, a long-running series exploring the place and nature of faith in today's world, and the ‘Yorkshire Poets’ episode of Tongue and Talk, both on BBC Radio 4.
 Most recently she presented a BBC World Service Witness History documentary on the 'National Festival of Light'.

 Katie is represented by Jon Wood at Rogers, Coleridge and White Literary Agency.